apk/ubik/README.md

    of at least S seconds in between runs, and with a distance of at least T seconds from the previous start.
 - `dir=D` executes the program in D as the current directory.
-- `su=U` executes the program with the user and group id of the user U, and also sets `$HOME`, `$USER`, and `$LOGNAME` accordingly.
+- `user=U` executes the program with the user and group id of the user U, and also sets `$HOME`, `$USER`, and `$LOGNAME` accordingly.

 The program name must be a full path, no `$PATH` search is performed.